huhuuitiygui/VirtualApp/README.md

 ## Terminology in VA ##
 Terminology | Explanation
 ---- | ---
-Host | The APP that integrates the VirtualAPP class library (lib) is called a host.
+Host | The APP that integrates the VirtualAPP SDK is called  host.
-Host Plug-in | A host package is used to run another ABI on the same phone.
-It also called plug-in package, extension package, host plug-in package, host extension package.
+Host Plug-in | A host package is used to run another ABI on the same device.
+It also called plug-in package,extension package, host plug-in package, host extension package.
-Virtual APP / VAPP | Multi space in VA's virtual environment External APP | APP installed in the real environment of the mobile phone
+Virtual APP / VAPP | App installed in the VA space External APP | App installed in the device
 <br/>

 ## VA Technical architecture ##
 ![](https://cdn.jsdelivr.net/gh/xxxyanchenxxx/temp@1.0/doc/va_architecture.jpg)
 VA technology involves the APP layer, Framework layer and Native layer of Android in total.
-An APP wants to run on Android, the system will accept it after installing.
-The APP installed inside the VA is not actually installed into the system, it can't run under the normal circumstance.
-So how to get it to run?
+App must be installed on the system before it can run.
+The APP installed inside the VA  space is not actually installed into the system, So of course it cannot run.
+Then how to get it to run?
-Answer: The only way to do this is to "trick" the system into thinking it has been installed.
-This "deception" process is the core work of the VA Framework, and is also the core technical principle of the VA.
+Answer: The only way to do this is to "cheat" the system into thinking it has been installed.
+This "cheat" process is the core work of the VA Framework, and is also the core technical principle of the VA.

 **Here is the description of what did each layer do:**